 9. Poe’s Tavern.
 At one point, Sullivan’s Island was home to author Edgar Allen Poe, who apparently was known not only for his gift of dark storytelling, but also for his love of good food and drink as well.
 Taking a cue from the writer, Poe’s is located about a block from the beach and has amazing food.
 The vibe is casual and relaxed, the food is delicious and the location is awesome.

-10. Andolini’s , The Kickin’ Chicken and Moe’s Downtown.
+10. Hominy Grill, The Kickin’ Chicken and Mellow Mushroom.
 I have these lumped together because they are all casual, all yummy, all reasonable, all located on the Charleston peninsula, all “local”.
-Andolini’s has a decidedly funky groove and amazing pizza.
 Kickin’ Chicken has great sports watching without being somewhere you wouldn’t take your kids and super delicious wings.
-Moe’s has a very broad menu, all of which is delicious (believe me, I’ve almost covered the entire thing) and is super mellow as well.
+Mellow Mushroom has great pizza and a laid back vibe and head to Hominy Grill for amazing local/regional food including world famous shrimp and grits.
+Yum.

 Notes: The Charleston peninsula is where the historic district is in all it’s fabulous glory.
 It is extremely walkable but has horrendous parking, what with being four hundred years old and all, and the parking enforcement people do not play.
 Do yourself a favor and leave your car in a parking garage and get out on foot.
 Wear comfortable shoes and sunscreen.
 If you come in the summer, it is extremely hot – stay hydrated!

 Got any Charleston tips of your own?
 Leave them in the comments!